 We believe the successful lease-up and completion of our development pipeline will enhance our long-term return on equity and earnings growth as these developments are placed in-service through 2014.
-Since the beginning of 2011, we have partially or fully placed in-service Atlantic Wharf, The Lofts at Atlantic Wharf,

-2200 Pennsylvania Avenue, the Residences on The Avenue and 510 Madison Avenue.
-We continue to have discussions with prospective tenants for the commencement of additional developments in our Washington, DC market.
-We are also finalizing design for the development of a 359 unit residential project adjacent to our mixed-use office and retail complex in Reston Town Center.
+Since the beginning of 2011, we have partially or fully placed in-service Atlantic Wharf, The Lofts at Atlantic Wharf, 2200 Pennsylvania Avenue, the Residences on The Avenue and 510 Madison Avenue.
+In addition, during the first nine months of 2011, we commenced or resumed the development and redevelopment of approximately \$1.3 billion of projects, including approximately \$1.05 billion on our planned 989,000 square foot office tower at 250 West 55th Street in Midtown Manhattan that is currently 19% pre-leased.
+We are also finalizing design for the development of a 359-unit residential project adjacent to our mixed-use office and retail complex in Reston Town Center.

 We also continue to actively explore acquisition opportunities.
 Since September 2010, we acquired approximately \$1.5 billion of Class A office properties in four transactions.
-We believe acquisition opportunities will continue to present themselves in 2011.
-However, potential buyers have also become more aggressive about expectations for a recovery as evidenced by the high level of interest we are seeing in marketed assets.
-The combination of relatively low interest rates and the abundance of capital seeking high-quality assets may have a dampening effect on return expectations, particularly in our existing core markets.
-In light of this fact, we are open to investments in new markets both in the United States and possibly outside the United States.
+We believe acquisition opportunities will continue to present themselves; however, the combination of relatively low interest rates and the abundance of capital seeking high-quality assets may have a dampening effect on return expectations.
+While we are primarily focused on opportunities in our existing markets, we are open to investments in new markets both in the United States and possibly outside the United States.
 We are primarily interested in investing in markets that share common traits with our existing core markets, namely 24-hour world class cities with highly educated work forces, high barriers to entry and a diverse and strong international tenant base, and in which we would expect to establish an operating platform over time.
-In evaluating other markets, we believe it is important that we understand the political and legal structures and that those structures are stable.
-We believe, for example, that London fits these parameters, and while an investment there is not imminent, we have been evaluating opportunities in that market, as well as others, and we expect to continue to do so.
 While our management team is actively seeking opportunities, our management team intends to carefully evaluate the risks inherent in investing in any new markets and maintain our disciplined investment strategy, which focuses on high-quality assets in supply-constrained markets that have historically provided long-term value creation.